Samsung/tizen-docs/docs/platform/reference/mic/mic-reference.md

 ### Example of creating a loop image

-To create a loop image follow these steps:
+To create a loop image, follow these steps:

 1. Prepare the kickstart file.